-The exhibits depict different areas of Wyoming's glorious past.
+The exhibits here depict different areas of Wyoming's glorious past.

-Additionally, you can take part in the many hands-on activities to learn about the same things actively.
+Additionally, you can participate in many hands-on activities to learn more about the city.

-Some of the exciting items from this period are the lovely painted drums and indigenous totem poles.
+Some exciting items here are painted drums and indigenous totem poles.

-Coming into the modern era, kids can get a taste of life in the 18th century by toying with objects from that time.
+By visiting the museum, kids can get a taste of life in the 18th century!

-A genuine 19th-century wagon lets you climb inside to get a feel of what it felt to travel in those days.
+Also, a 19th-century wagon lets you climb inside to get a feel of what it felt like to travel in those days.

 The state funds this museum, so you never need to worry about entry fees.

-The Happy Jack Road is a renowned highway with scenic views on both sides.
+The Happy Jack Road is a renowned highway with scenic views!

 You can get off the main road to enjoy the several nearby fun sites.

-When the long hours of driving tire you, take a detour into the many parks along the sides.
+When the long hours of driving tire you, take a detour into the many parks along the roadsides.

 Alternately, feast your eyes on the majestic waterfalls.

-Several vantage points dotting the highway also provide you with stunning views of the region.
+Several vantage points dotting the highway also provide stunning views of the region.

-A drive through the Happy Jack Road is the ideal recipe for stress bursting.
+A drive through the Happy Jack Road is the ideal recipe to relieve your stress!